 - advice on the presentation of a practice-led submission.

-The University has approved an alternative format of thesis submission, which includes published material, for PGRs in the Faculties of Environment or Engineering only.
+The University has approved an alternative format of thesis submission, which includes published material, for PGRs in the Faculties of Environment , Engineering, Biological Sciences and Medicine and Health only.
 PGRs and Supervisors should refer to the Faculty Protocol for further advice.
-This model of submission is currently only available to PGRs registered in the Faculties of Environment and Engineering.
 PGRs in these Faculties who wish to consider this route to submission are advised to discuss this with their Supervisory team in the first instance.
 This model of thesis can only be submitted where the supervisory team supports this format and is satisfied it is appropriate and meets the protocol in place for that Faculty.
 Please see the Faculty protocol for further advice.

 Submitting the thesis